GoalAid/goalaid.github.io/_posts/esim/2026-09-24-How-to-Choose-an-eSIM-with-the-Best-Rates.md

 ## Pre-purchase checklist

-- 🔲 Calculated effective cost per GB, not just sticker price
+- `[ ] Calculated effective cost per GB, not just sticker price`
-- 🔲 Plan geography matches the itinerary (and I priced the single-country alternative)
+- [ ] Plan geography matches the itinerary (and I priced the single-country alternative)
-- 🔲 Data sized from real behavior, with a top-up path priced
+- [ ] Data sized from real behavior, with a top-up path priced
-- 🔲 FUP threshold published in writing, if the plan says "unlimited"
+- [ ] FUP threshold published in writing, if the plan says "unlimited"
-- 🔲 Hotspot/tethering allowance confirmed — especially if a laptop is coming
+- [ ] Hotspot/tethering allowance confirmed — especially if a laptop is coming
-- 🔲 Validity starts on first network connection
+- [ ] Validity starts on first network connection
-- 🔲 Local network partner(s) named, and more than one in rural/island destinations
+- [ ] Local network partner(s) named, and more than one in rural/island destinations
-- 🔲 Phone confirmed eSIM-capable (`*#06#` shows an EID)
+- [ ] Phone confirmed eSIM-capable (`*#06#` shows an EID)
-- 🔲 Phone confirmed carrier-unlocked
+- [ ] Phone confirmed carrier-unlocked
-- 🔲 Refund policy on un-activated eSIMs read, plus 24/7 support available
+- [ ] Refund policy on un-activated eSIMs read, plus 24/7 support available

 ## FAQ